PHYSICAL EDUCATION - Mr G Read Head of Department

 During Years Seven and Eight, the students follow a progressive curriculum with the second year building on the skills of the first.
 Activities include football, rugby, and cricket for boys, netball, hockey and rounders for girls and badminton, basketball, swimming, gymnastics, fitness, athletics, tennis and cross-country for both.

 In Year Nine many of activities remain, but the students now also undertake volleyball, table tennis, orienteering and problem solving.

 In Years Ten and Eleven (Key Stage Four), the core activities continue with additional team games and a scheme of lessons based in the weights room.

 In accordance with the National Curriculum for Physical Education, the students are taught the implications of physical activity upon their health and are assessed on their ability to understand the whole subject as well as performing specific physical skills.

-GCSE Physical Education from 2016 onwards
+GCSE Physical Education OCR exam board

-A Level Physical Education from 2016 onwards
+A Level Physical Education OCR exam board

 The department runs a very extensive range of extra-curricular activities.
 There are some clubs that run throughout the year and some that are seasonal and reflect the focus activities in lessons.
 The teams enter a wide range of competitions enabling participation in a number of different activities and ability levels.